nareshrohra/colony-board-game/README.md

     npm start

-The game uses port 8081 for web-socket communication, make sure that the port is available for use and open in firewall.
-To change the port edit following files
+The game uses port 8080 for web-socket communication, make sure that the port is available for use and open in firewall.
+To change the port edit following files.
+After, editing files re-run the commands for grunt task and starting node script

  - src/server/config.js
  - src/client/scripts/app/config.js